flarum/docs/docs/extend/frontend.md

 ### Flarum Utils

 Flarum defines (and provides) quite a few util and helper functions, which you may want to use in your extensions.
-The best way to learn about them is through [the source code](https://github.com/flarum/core/tree/master/js) or [our official API documentation](https://api.docs.flarum.org/js/).
+The best way to learn about them is through [the source code](https://github.com/flarum/core/tree/master/js) or [our javascript API documentation](https://api.docs.flarum.org/js/).